Morsine/CRM2WP/README.md

 2- Modify config file with required connection details and authentications 3- Run the program
 4- Set appropriate API addresses in your CRM
+# Have any questions?
+Feel free to contact me